izamname/pk2gui/README.md

 OR

 There is deb package in  "package" folder.
-This package tested linux mint and ubuntu.
+This package is tested linux mint and ubuntu.